mnneeltakemail2/testNeel3/technical-details/data-transaction.md

 Fee is proportional to transaction size.
 Minimal fee is 100,000 per kilobyte, rounded up.

-Fee is payable in WAVES only.
+Fee is payable in NEEL only.

 ### API